Written By Rick de Groot

 Rick is the founder of BI Gorilla.
 He believes learning is one of life's greatest pleasures and shares his knowledge to help you improve your skills.

 Calendars can be a real pain when analyzing your numbers.
-Years can start on any date and end on any date.
+Years can start and end on any day of the week.
 That means it’s very likely you end up with a partial week at the start and end of the year.
-But alas, they invented something for this.
+But luckily, they invented something for this.

 The ISO Week and ISO Year.
 The ISO Week system makes it easy to categorize your dates into weeks.
 And the best part is, you can easily include them in your Calendars in Power Query.
-In this article, I’ll give you a solid understanding of what they are, and then I’ll show you step-by-step how to create ISO Week numbers and ISO Year numbers in Power Query.
+In this article, I’ll give you a solid understanding of what they are.
+Next I’ll show you how to create ISO Week numbers, ISO Year numbers and other related fields in Power Query.

 Table of contents

 ISO calendars are a calendar system based on the International Organization for Standardization (ISO) standard.
-These calendars are incredibly handy for businesses and organizations operating globally, as they offer a consistent approach to handling dates and times across various countries and cultures.
+These calendars are handy as they offer a consistent approach to handling dates and times across various countries and cultures.
+So what are ISO weeks and Years?

 ISO Week Numbers are a way of specifying which week of the year it is.
 They’re based on a standard called ISO 8601 and are often used for fiscal calendars.